-The Heifer Scholarship Project was initiated by former UC Cooperative Extension Livestock and Natural Resources Advisor, Cari Koopmann Rivers, in conjunction with the Siskiyou County Cattlemen (SCCA) and CattleWomen (SCCW) Boards in 2018.
-Since then, the Cattlemen and CattleWomen have made it their mission to support a 4-H or FFA member in raising and selling a bred heifer and, ultimately, helping youth build strong ties with their ranching community and the beef industry.
+The Cattle Scholarship Project was initiated by former UC Cooperative Extension Livestock and Natural Resources Advisor, Cari Koopmann Rivers, in conjunction with the Siskiyou County Cattlemen (SCCA) and CattleWomen (SCCW) Boards in 2018.
+Since then, the Cattlemen and CattleWomen have made it their mission to support a 4-H or FFA member in raising and selling a bred heifer or market steer at their local fair and, ultimately, helping youth build strong ties with their ranching community and the beef industry.

-The SCCA/SCCW will coordinate the acquisition of a heifer for scholarship recipients and assigned SCCA Directors will serve as mentors throughout the project (see details below).
-Once the heifer is in possession of the recipient, the recipient and their 4H or FFA project leader must work together to manage the project.
-The ranch that supplies the heifer may be willing to support the scholarship recipient as a mentor, but is not required to (see p.3, question 8 for details).
+The SCCA/SCCW will coordinate the acquisition of a bred heifer or market steer for scholarship recipients and assigned SCCA Directors will serve as mentors throughout the project (see details below).
+Once the animal is in possession of the recipient, the recipient and their 4H or FFA project leader must work together to manage the project.
+The ranch that supplies the animal may be willing to support the scholarship recipient as a mentor, but is not required to (see p.3, question 8 for details).
 Application information and project responsibilities are outlined below: